Yesterday I shared with you (though belatedly) some of the highlights of our Fourth of July.

-Asperger's Syndrome has a number of identifying characteristics about it, but one of them is that those with Asperger's typically suffer from anxiety issues that can be severe.
+Asperger's Syndrome has a number of identifying characteristics, but one of them is that those with Asperger's typically suffer from anxiety issues that can be severe.

-My son's have been, and often continue to be, quite severe.
+My son has been, and often continue to be, quite severe.

 This year, on the Fourth, however, we saw some great steps towards growth and freedom from these anxieties.
 And I, in turn, gained some freedom as well.

 My son has suffered over the years from three "phobias".
 The object of those phobias are: